-Before the surgery, the donor fetus had been wrapped in the amniotic membrane and positioned or "stuck" against the placenta.
+Before the surgery, the donor fetus had been wrapped in the amniotic membrane and positioned against the placenta.
 In addition, the donor fetus had no visible bladder.
 The recipient fetus had significantly increased amniotic fluid volume (polyhydramnios), and was developing hardening of the arteries.
 There also was 15-day discordance in size between the smaller donor and the larger recipient.

 After the surgery, however, things improved.
 The team became openly optimistic as the recipient's excess amniotic fluid dissipated.
 The donor fetus's bladder could be seen emptying and refilling.

 After two days in the hospital, Marti was released in the care of her primary obstetrician.
 A month after the surgery, an echocardiogram showed improvement in the recipient fetus's heart.
 "My perinatologist cheered when she saw the image," says Marti.